Nikita530/rsschool-cv/cv.md

 I have perfectly mastered HTML / CSS on my own and am currently learning JavaScript.
 In college, I studied languages such as Delphi7, C #.
 At the moment there are no examples of programs.
 No work experience.
-I have a diploma of secondary education, and at the moment I am a student of the fourth year of college.
+I have a diplom of secondary education, and at the moment I am a student of the fourth year of college.
 English level B1.